khos2ow/worldwind.arc.nasa.gov/content/web/get-started.md

 As shown above, within your body section and above the `script` tags, a canvas is needed where you want your globe to be, defining its `id`, `width` and `height`.
 You also want to include a message for browsers that do not support HTML5 Canvas.

 Now we'll create our WorldWind globe through JavaScript.
-In this example, we'll create a 'helloWorldWind.js' file.
+Within our project folder, we'll create a 'helloWorldWind.js' file.
 In our JavaScript file, first we need to create a WorldWindow.
 The [WorldWindow object](https://nasaworldwind.github.io/WebWorldWind/WorldWindow.html) binds all Web WorldWind functionality to an HTML canvas via its `id`, which as defined in our previous HTML is `"canvasOne"`:

 {{< highlight javascript >}}
 var wwd = new WorldWind.WorldWindow("canvasOne");